Nutrition Reviews

 Nutrition Reviews is a monthly peer-reviewed medical journal publishing review articles in the field of nutrition science.
-It was established in 1942 and was acquired by Oxford University Press in 2015.
-It is published on behalf of the International Life Sciences Institute.
+It was established by the Nutrition Foundation of New York City under the leadership of Charles Glen King in 1942 and was acquired by Oxford University Press in 2015.
 The editor-in-chief is Douglas Taren (The University of Arizona).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 5.788, ranking it 6th out of 81 journals in the category "Nutrition & Dietetics".

+The journal is published on behalf of the International Life Sciences Institute (ILSI), an organization "set up in 1978 by a former executive from Coca-Cola, to push for its agenda in the scientific and policy spaces".
+It has been found that it publishes the highest proportion of articles with industry involvement amongst the top top 10 journals in nutrition.